HugoSchweke/QSproteome_protocol/README.md

 </details>

 We can see that the dimer probability (column dimer_proba) is 0.97528.
 The interaction predicted by AlphaFold is thus most likely a physiological one.
 P32907_V1_1 forms a homomer.
 Here we did not specified the --reconstruct option, so we have no information about the symmetry of this homomer, and the full size complex is not reconstructed.

 We can do it using the --reconstruct option:

 ```bash
 perl protocol_QSproteome_single_uniprot.pl --pdb ../example/P32907_V1_1.pdb --json ../example/P32907_rank_1_model_1_ptm_seed_0_pae.json.bz2 --outpath ../../test --reconstruct
 ```
-This command is similar to the previous one, but the script will also reconstruct the full cyclic complex (if a symmetry superior to C2 is detected) based on the nodiso3 pdb file.
-Here, according to AnAnaS, the AlphaFold model is a homohexamer of C6 symmetry.
+This command is similar to the previous one, but the script will also detect the best matching cyclic symmetry, and, if needed, reconstruct the full cyclic complex (if a symmetry superior to C2 is detected) based on the nodiso3 pdb file.

 <br>

-Looking at *P32907_V1_1_nodiso3_all_csym.dat*, the file containing the result of the symmetry detection with AnAnaS:
+Let's look at *P32907_V1_1_nodiso3_all_csym.dat*, the file containing the result of the symmetry detection with AnAnaS:

 <details>
 <summary>P32907_V1_1_nodiso3_all_csym.dat (.dat)</summary>